The service

 Flow and pressure test

-We test through the test valve to confirm the system reaches its design flow and pressure, not simply that it holds water.
+Sprinkler flow testing and valve testing through the test valve, to confirm the system reaches its design flow and pressure, not simply that it holds water.

 -